Facial Recognition has gained interested of many researchers due to its various purposes and practical applications.

 frequency information in geometric image’ ‘Three-dimensional human face recognition method based on intermediate

 frequency information in geometry image’.

-Annotated face model, face recognition, feature description, mesh matching, random
+Annotated face model, 3D mesh, 3D morphable models, face recognition, feature description, mesh matching, random

 Research Scholar, Electronics & Communication Engineering, Karunya University, Coimbatore, India.